En with tail

 En with tail (Ӊ ӊ; italics: Ӊ ӊ) is a letter of the Cyrillic script.
 Its form is derived from the Cyrillic letter En (Н н) by adding a tail to the right leg.

-En with tail is used only in the alphabet of the Kildin Sami language where it represents the voiceless alveolar nasal //n̥//.
+En with tail is used only in the alphabet of the Kildin Sami language and Ter Sami language where it represents the voiceless alveolar nasal //n̥//.